 The leaves contain high amounts of antioxidants, they can assist in reducing inflammation, they support the digestive system because they are high in fiber, they are said to assist the body in maintaining healthy blood sugar levels, and they are healthy for our hearts.

 Even though the leaves and flowers are great, most of us are after the potatoes themselves.
-They can range in colors from orange to yellow to pink or purple (I planted purple potatoes a few years ago.
-They were a lot of fun to grow and beautiful but I found that they weren’t as sweet as the orange ones.
-You can read about this experience here).
+They can range in colors from orange to yellow to pink or purple (I love growing purple sweet potatoes!).

 They are full of carbohydrates, dietary fiber, beta-carotene, and vitamins B and C. They store well over the winter and can be cooked in a million different ways.

 We grow sweet potatoes from sprouts called slips.
-You can grow slips yourself or you can order slips from most seed companies (I order mine from Johnny’s Selected Seeds).
+You can grow slips yourself or you can order slips from most seed companies (I use Johnny’s Selected Seeds).